Examination of the predominantly Greek borrowed vocabulary in the Midrash Genesis Rabbah, written in Rabbinic Hebrew and Aramaic

 This project aims at covering some of the desiderata concerning GenR, and intends to provide an up-to-date digital supplement to the lexicography of Greek loanwords in the Rabbinic literature, which still remains unfulfilled, especially due to the interdisciplinary character of the research.

-The project is based on a cooperation between the ACDH and the University of Salzburg (Center for Jewish Cultural History) under the supervision of Prof. Susanne Plietzsch (collaborators: Dr. Vladislav Slepoy & Dr. Christina Katsikadeli) and is funded by the FWF.
+The project is based on a cooperation between the ACDH-CH and the University of Salzburg (Center for Jewish Cultural History) under the supervision of Prof. Susanne Plietzsch (collaborators: Dr. Vladislav Slepoy & Dr. Christina Katsikadeli) and is funded by the FWF.